 The earliest public record about the birth of Johannes Marijnissen is the population register of Breda 1918-1937, which in this period was organized per family.
 It shows him in his parental household as the son of Petrus Marijnissen, born in Terheijden on 11 May 1897, and Cornelia Francisca van den Heuvel, born in Breda on 2 June 1893.
 It confirms that he was born in Breda on 11 November 1918.2

-The marriage booklet is an official document that was used on several occasions.
+I also have their marriage booklet, an official document that was used on several occasions.
 The first information that was recorded was the information about the marriage and the names, birthdates, and parents of the spouses.
 On the next page, the names of children were added when they were born (not shown because of privacy).
 And at the end of their lives, their death dates were recorded on the bottom of the first page.
 The information is added by civil registration officers at the time of the recording of the vital events and is very reliable.

 Their marriage was announced in the civil registration section of the local newspaper, confirming they were married in the week before 12 March 1943.
-It shows he was 24 years old and she was 25 years old, consistent with the marriage booklet.4
+It shows he was 24 years old and she was 25 years old, consistent with the marriage record and marriage booklet.5

 This photo shows Jan and Toos (nickname for Catharina) on their wedding day.
 They married in the middle of World War II, when somber clothes were the norm.